rust-lang/rust/active/0000-error-conventions.md

 validity of invoking an operation `foo`, however, the API may provide a `foo_catch` variant that returns a `Result`.

-The main examples in `libstd` providing both variants are:
+The main examples in `libstd` that *currently* provide both variants are:

 * Channels, which are the primary point of failure propagation between tasks.
 As such, calling `recv()` is an _assertion_ that the other end of the channel is